Espanol

 Description: Fathers Corps is formed to support fathers to be meaningfully engaged with their children and to advocate for father-friendly services.
 Fathers learn father-friendly and father-specific programming for families in their neighborhood, learn how to raise their voices up through listening sessions, interviews, speaker panels, etc.; and by convening fathers at the county-wide Fatherhood Summit to celebrate and honor the critical role fathers play in their families and communities

-Agency Name: Alameda County Family Justice Center
+Agency Name: Alameda County Black Infant Health Program

 Agency Name: Alameda Alliance for Health